24

 Larimer County Government commits to making reasonable accommodation to the known physical or mental limitations of qualified individuals with disabilities and qualified disabled veterans, unless such accommodation would impose an undue hardship on the conduct of its business.
 Larimer County Government also commits to engaging in an interactive process with the person requesting the accommodation (or their representative), as needed, to determine an appropriate accommodation.
 Undue hardship will be determined by assessing whether the requested accommodation would cause significant difficulty or expense, as provided for in the Section 503 regulations.

 Employees and applicants of Larimer County Government will not be subject to harassment because of disability or their status as a protected veteran.
-If an employee or applicant believes that he/she has been subject to harassment, he/she may file a complaint with the Human Resources Department.
-Any employee or applicant who believes that they have been subject to harassment because of their disability or status as a protected veteran should promptly contact a manager in their chain of command, or promptly contact the Inclusion Administrator at 970-498-5973 for assistance.
+If an employee or applicant believes that they have been subject to harassment, they may file a complaint with the Human Resources Department.
+Any employee or applicant who believes that they have been subject to harassment because of their disability or status as a protected veteran should promptly contact a manager in their chain of command, or promptly contact the Human Resources Director at 970-498-5976 for assistance.

 Retaliation, including intimidation, threat, or coercion, against an employee or applicant because they have objected to discrimination, engaged or may engage in filing a complaint, assisted in a review, investigation, or hearing or have otherwise sought to obtain their legal rights under any Federal, State, or local EEO law regarding individuals with disabilities or protected veterans is prohibited.
-Any employee or applicant who believes that they have been subject to retaliation because of their disability or status as a protected veteran should contact the Inclusion Administrator at 970-498-5973 for assistance.
+Any employee or applicant who believes that they have been subject to retaliation because of their disability or status as a protected veteran should contact the Human Resources Director at 970-498-5976 for assistance.

 This policy is communicated to all employees and supervisors annually; and a notice is posted in the Human Resources office.